How many times have you found yourself drowned in a pool of queries?

 Q&A platforms are not new phenomena on the internet.
 They were there with Yahoo answers and Reddit.
 But these platforms lacked a user-friendly interface and usually had long discussions.
 They also suffered from the problems of troll questions with equally troll answers.

 Then Quora entered the picture of Q&A platforms and changed the scenario to a great extent.
-And, for getting the best rates for your app, you should go to the best mobile app development companies.
+And, for getting the best rates for your app, you should go to any Mobile Application Development with eSparkBiz.

 When you set out to build your own app like Quora, you can take a whole lot of inspiration from this app.
 Right from how it retains its users to how it maintains the quality by rewarding the writers, from its sticky user interface to its user interface, you can add a lot of features in your app with a tinge of uniqueness.